Sarah Jeffery

 Sarah Marie Jeffery (born April 3, 1996) is a Canadian actress and singer.
-She is known for portraying Maggie Vera, one of the lead characters on The CW's reboot series Charmed (2018-2022), or her previous work as Audrey, daughter of Sleeping Beauty, in the Disney Channel's Descendants franchise.
+She is known for portraying Maggie Vera, one of the lead characters on The CW's reboot series Charmed (2018–2022), or her previous work as Audrey, daughter of Sleeping Beauty, in the Disney Channel's Descendants franchise.

 Early life

 Sarah Jeffery was born in Vancouver, British Columbia.
-Jeffery has been singing, dancing and acting in musicals and theatrical productions since she was three years old.

 Career

 Jeffery's first major acting role was in the Cartoon Network television film Aliens in the House.
-Shortly after, she landed a lead role in the DirecTV original series Rogue, working opposite Thandie Newton, playing the role of her daughter, Evie Travis.
+Shortly after, she landed a lead role in the DirecTV original series Rogue, working opposite Thandiwe Newton, playing the role of her daughter, Evie Travis.
 She subsequently joined the cast of Fox's sci-fi drama series Wayward Pines playing the recurring role of Amy, opposite Matt Dillon and Carla Gugino.

 In 2015, Jeffery played the role of Princess Audrey, daughter of Princess Aurora, in the Disney Channel Original Movie, Descendants.
 She followed this up by playing the role of Audrey in the animated spinoff to the film Descendants: Wicked World.
 In 2019, she reprised her role as Audrey in the third installment of the franchise, Descendants 3.

 In January 2016, she began a lead role in Adi Hasak's American police procedural crime series Shades of Blue, playing Cristina Santos, the daughter of Jennifer Lopez's character; the series was renewed for a second season.
 The same year Jeffery starred in the comedy film Be Somebody with Matthew Espinosa.

 In February 2018, Jeffery was cast in the lead role of Maggie Vera in The CW's fantasy drama series Charmed, a reboot of the 1998 series of the same name.
 The reboot "centers on three sisters in a college town who discover they are witches."

+In 2020, she and other television stars contributed their voices to the brief public service announcement about ending live-shackle slaughter of chickens for Mercy for Animals.
+She would again provide voiceover for Mercy for Animals for 2024's Voices of Hope ~ Words of Wisdom by Dr. Jane Goodall.